hiejulia/Data-pipeline-project/future-direction/docs.md

     + AS : engine for data analytics
         + Loads data from disk based database into RAM for processsing
     + AI : building OLTP solution
+        + AI as Hadoopaccelerator
+        + Compatible with HDFS
+        + in mem database - high performance distributed database management - distributed computing system - data stream processing system - run a cluster of nodes -
+        + provides full ACID support for transactions which make it an attractive choice for building OLTP system
+        + distributed computing pattern : map reduce, fork join, parallel computations on a cluster of computer